-One Year Into The Job, 3 Big Lessons About Special Counsel Robert Mueller
+A Year Into The Job, 3 Big Lessons About Special Counsel Robert Mueller

 The origins of the investigation Mueller is now running were as a counterintelligence case, following the overtures from Russian agents to a junior Trump campaign adviser, George Papadopoulos.
 He has pleaded guilty to lying to the FBI about that relationship and is cooperating with Mueller's office.

-Other people, however, may never be pulled into the same kind of web if it makes more sense for Mueller, the FBI and the rest of the intelligence community to watch them from afar, or respond in ways other than public prosecutions.
-And the public may never know — of which more in a moment.
+Other people, however, may never be pulled into the same kind of web if it makes more sense for Mueller, the FBI and the rest of the intelligence community to watch them from afar or to respond in ways other than public prosecutions.
+And the public may never know (more of that in a moment).

-So the counterintelligence approach can differ greatly from the better-known profile in which a team of G-Men and G-Women in blue windbreakers show up early to kick down a suspect's door.
+So the counterintelligence approach can differ greatly from the better-known profile in which a team of G-men and G-women in blue windbreakers show up early to kick down a suspect's door.
 Mueller's unit includes that style of work, too, tied in with the first style.

 The second approach is what has characterized the prosecution of former Trump campaign chairman Paul Manafort, who has not been accused of conspiring with Russia's attack on the presidential election.
 Instead, prosecutors charge that Manafort violated banking and tax and other white collar-style laws.
 Manafort has pleaded not guilty and his attorney made clear early that the case was unconnected to any election interference.